stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 A `_QName` string may contain a sequence of space-separated QName values, not just one, and all QName values are normalized to the format shown above.

-To define a `std::string` base type for xsd:QName, we use a typedef:
+To define a `std::string` base type for `xsd:QName`, we use a typedef:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     typedef std::string xsd__QName;